 "I have opened a small bed and breakfast in Pretoria and am also applying for a tender to open a hotel.
-My goal is to become the owner of a prestigious hotel," says Nkosi. 🛡 very year South African National Parks (SANParks) hosts its SANParks Week in September, Tourism Month, offering South African citizens the chance to visit and get to know their national parks for free.
-This year, due to the Coronavirus Disease (COVID-19) and the lockdown Level 2 regulations which restrict the number of people allowed in public places at one time, SANParks has postponed SANParks Week to November.
-SANParks, Total South Africa and FNB will host the 15th annual SANParks Week from 16 to 20 November 2020.
+My goal is to become the owner of a prestigious hotel," says Nkosi. • very year South African National Parks (SANParks) hosts its SANParks Week in September, Tourism Month, offering South African citizens the chance to visit and get to know their national parks for free.